 But there’s something important here to note.
 The scripture tells us that “… a curse without cause does not alight” (Prov.26:2).
 Socialism is not merely politically applied atheistic beliefs, or a set of social policies: it is a result of the Church’s disobedience to God.

 Think of this statistic.
 Some years ago I heard that only 3% of American church-goers tithe.
 The tithe is commanded by God to support ministers (see Mal.3:8-12), and has the capacity to empower the Church to innumerable tasks of assistance and reconstruction.
 The Church would clearly become a powerful and influential social institution, if Church members world-wide faithfully tithed.

-Now if 3% of the Church in the US is tithing, there is 97% of the problem.
+And the Bible clearly teaches that failure to tithe brings a curse on people, because it is robbing God (Mal.3:8-12).
+Now if only 3% of the Church in the US is tithing, there is 97% of the problem.
 God is using the evils of socialism (as bad as they are) as a rebuke to His people.
 So, many nations in the West are paying tax rates of 40% or more.
 In France, the top tax rate is 85%.

 We have to face up to this.
 It’s no good saying, “Well, tithing was under the Old Covenant, but we’re under the New Covenant now, so tithing’s finished with now.”

 Tithing is one aspect of Old Testament law, which the Church has been distancing itself from for hundreds of years, and now the birds are coming home to roost, just as God said they would in Deuteronomy 28 (and other places).
 That’s what has gotten us into this mess, internationally.